drew-abbo/cpp_project_template/README.md

 Source files with the `.c`, `.cpp`, `.cc`, `.cxx`, and `c++` extensions are all recognized.

-This code is licensed under the Unlicense license which means you do anything with this template without even needing to give credit.
+This code is licensed under the Unlicense license which means you can do anything with this template without even needing to give credit.

 ### How to Use This Template (Getting Started)